| |

 polymer clay star Christmas ornaments

-This projects is really easy and so fun to create.
+This project is really easy and so fun to create.
 It would be a great project to do with kids too, because it’s kind of like playing with play dough.
 If you don’t like your first attempt you can redo it over and over before you bake it and make it permanent.

 mini Christmas tree in a galvanized bucket